bxdoan/bxdoan/README.md

 <div align="center">

-> The only way to do great work is to love what you do.
+> If nobody cares to accept you and wants you in this world, accept yourself and you will see that you don’t need them and their selfish ideas.

-> — Steve Jobs —
+> — Alibaba Saluja —

 </div>